 Fresh data on bicycle traffic is here!
-Since 2020, we’ve been providing data on bicycle use in 14 different countries, enabling us to report on trends in cycling.
+Since 2020, we’ve been providing data on bicycle volumes in 14 different countries, enabling us to report on global cycling trends.

 General trends

-In 2024 again, cycling continued to increase slightly.
-Comparing 2019 as the reference period, here is how cycling use has evolved in the 14 countries analyzed: a sharp increase in 2020, followed by a “return to normal” in the following years, yet slightly higher than 2019 (+8%).
+In 2024, cycling continued to increase slightly.
+Using 2019 as the reference period, here is how bicycle volumes have evolved in the 14 countries analyzed: a sharp increase in 2020, followed by a “return to normal” in the following years, yet slightly higher than 2019 (+8%).

-And now here are some more specific elements for 2024.
+And now here are some more specific figure from 2024.

 An overall stable trend

-Of the 14 countries analyzed, the trend in bicycle use is stable between 2023 and 2024: a 2% increase in traffic during the week, and a 3% increase on weekends.
+Of the 14 countries analyzed, the trend in cycling is stable between 2023 and 2024: a 2% increase in traffic during the week, and a 3% increase on weekends.

-The trends for 2024 show us that the health context of 2020 acted as a real catalyst and made it possible to measure the “latent demand”.
+The trends for 2024 show us that 2020 acted as a catalyst for a “bike boom” stemming from latent demand.
 However, a plateau now seems to be emerging, with “post-COVID” levels identical to 2019 in some countries, or higher in others.
-In any case, the rates of progression that we observed in previous years now seem less significant in 2024, and underline one thing: investments are needed to generate sustainable growth in bicycle use!
+In any case, the rates of increase that we observed in previous years now seem less significant in 2024, and underline one thing: investments are needed to generate sustainable growth in cycling!

-It should also be noted that the countries with the highest increase in bicycle traffic are those that invest heavily in infrastructure and services.
-In Ireland, in particular, where bicycle traffic increased the most between 2023 and 2024, the state has been investing for several years and has announced a budget of nearly €300 million for 2025 for the cycling/walking plan, or €55 per year per inhabitant!
+It should also be noted that the countries with the highest increase in bicycle traffic are those that invested heavily in infrastructure and services.
+In Ireland, in particular, where bicycle traffic increased the most between 2023 and 2024, the state had been investing for several years and has announced a budget of nearly €300 million for 2025 for their cycling/walking plan, or €55 per year per inhabitant!

-We will continue to closely monitor developments throughout 2025!
+We will continue to closely monitor these trends throughout 2025!

 There is no comments